hrushikeshrv/mjxgui/docs/installation-usage.md

 ## Usage

 ### Using The Form Input
-You can use MJXGUI to convert an `<input>` element into an equation input using the editor widget.
+You can use MJXGUI to convert an `<input type="text">` element into an equation input using the editor widget.

 The behaviour is straightforward.
 MJXGUI will hide the actual `<input>` element and show users a button asking them to enter an equation.
 Once they are done entering the equation, it will generate the LaTeX for the created equation and set the value of the original input to the generated LaTeX.